ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/querying/how-to-filter-by-non-existing-field.dotnet.markdown

 You can search for documents with missing fields by using a static index if it indexes the field which is suspected to be missing in some of the documents.

-The index definition must also index a field that exists in every document (such as `Id`) so that it will include every document in the collection.
+The index definition must also index a field that exists in every document (such as `Id`) so that all documents will be indexed.

 * For example, if you want to find documents that are missing the field `Freight` in the `Orders` collection,
   query an index that indexes the fields `Freight` and `Id`.